Lakers trading Lou Williams to Houston for Corey Brewer - News 12 Now

 Brewer’s agent Wallace Prather confirmed the terms of the trade, which were first reported Tuesday by Yahoo Sports.
 Neither team immediately revealed the trade publicly.

-Williams announced he was leaving Los Angeles on Twitter, saying “Thanx for the love L.A., I’ve enjoyed my stay.”
+“Thanx for the love L.A., I’ve enjoyed my stay,” Williams wrote on Twitter.

 Williams led the Lakers in scoring at 18.6 points per game, playing off the bench.
 Brewer was averaging 4.2 points for Houston.